yas375/DTCoreTextExperiments/Pods/DTCoreText/Readme.markdown

 - Blocks
 - ARC

-These are your options for adding DTCoreText to your project.
+The best way to use DTCoreText with Xcode 4.2 is to add it in Xcode as a subproject of your project with the following steps.

+1. Download DTCoreText as a subfolder of your project folder
+2. Open the destination project and drag `DTCoreText.xcodeproj` as a subordinate item in the Project Navigator
+3. In your prefix.pch file add:

+		#import "DTCoreText.h"

+4. In your application target's Build Phases add all of the below to the Link Binary With Libraries phase (you can also do this from the Target's Summary view in the Linked Frameworks and Libraries):

+		The "Static Library" target from the DTCoreText sub-project ImageIO.framework
+		QuartzCore.framework
+		libxml2.dylib

+5. Go to File: Project Settings… and change the derived data location to project-relative.
+6. Add the DerivedData folder to your git ignore.
+7. In your application's target Build Settings:
+	- Set the "User Header Search Paths" to the directory containing your project with recrusive set to YES.
+   - Set the Header Search Paths to /usr/include/libxml2.
+	- Set "Always Search User Paths" to YES.
+	- Set the "Other Linker Flags" below

+If you do not want to deal with Git submodules simply add DTCoreText to your project's git ignore file and pull updates to DTCoreText as its own independent Git repository.
+Otherwise you are free to add DTCoreText as a submodule.

+LINKER SETTINGS:

+   - add the -ObjC and -all_load to your app target's "Other Linker Flags".
+This is needed whenever you link in any static library that contains Objective-C classes and categories.
+   - If your app does not use ARC yet (but DTCoreText does) then you also need the -fobjc-arc linker flag.

+*Other Options (only mentioned for completeness)*

-1. Copy all classes and headers from the Core/Source folder to your project.
+- Copy all classes and headers from the Core/Source folder to your project.
+Note for this you need to also generate and include the xxd'ed version of default.css.
-2. Link your project against the libDTCoreText static library.
+- Link your project against the libDTCoreText static library that you previously compiled.
 Note that the "Static Library" target does not produce a universal library.
 You will also need to add all header files contained in the Core/Source folder to your project.
-3. Link your project against the universal static library produced from the "Static Framework".
+- Link your project against the universal static library produced from the "Static Framework".

-When linking you need to add the -ObjC and -all_load to your app target's "Other Linker Flags".
-If your app does not use ARC yet (but DTCoreText does) then you also need the -fobjc-arc linker flag.

-When building from source it is recommended that you at the ALLOW_IPHONE_SPECIAL_CASES define to your PCH, this setting is "baked into" the library and framework targets.

-The project has been changed to use libxml2 for parsing HTML, so you need to link in the libxml2.dylib, and, if you're copying all files from Core/Source, you must add the path "/usr/include/libxml2" to your header search paths as well.

 Known Issues
 ------------